Numerai Submission Scores: From Day 1 to Resolution

 Median per-model score standard deviation for rounds 1119 to 1214, rising from about 0.014 to a peak near 0.040 at round 1184

-Across the last 20 rounds, median daily-score standard deviation climbs from about 0.014 in the 1120s to peaks above 0.033, topping out near 0.040 at round 1184.
+Across rounds 1119 to 1214, median daily-score standard deviation climbs from about 0.014 in the 1120s to peaks above 0.033, topping out near 0.040 at round 1184.
 High-volatility rounds line up with turbulent market conditions, visible in the broader trends view.
 Patience matters most in exactly these rounds, when daily swings are largest and least informative.

 When Rankings Stabilize